MicrosoftDocs/powerquery-docs/powerquery-docs/custom-function.md

 ![Final transform sample query](images/me-custom-function-final-transform-sample-query.png)

+>[!CAUTION]
+>Your **Transform file** function relies on the steps performed in the **Transform Sample file** query.
+However, if you try to manually modify the code for the **Transform file** function, you will be greeted with a warning that reads *The definition of the function 'Transform file' is updated whenever query 'Transform Sample file' is updated.
+However, updates will stop if you directly modify function 'Transform file'.*

 ## Invoke Custom Function as a new column

 With the custom function now created and all the transformation steps incorporated, you can go back to the original query where you have the list of files from the folder.
 Inside the *Add Column* menu in the ribbon, select the button that reads *Invoke Custom Function* from the General group.
 Inside the *Invoke Custom Function* window enter **Output Table** as the *New column name* and select the name of our function, **Transform file**, from the *Function query* dropdown.
 After selecting the function from the dropdown menu, the parameter for the function will be displayed and you can select which column from the table to use as the argument for this function.
 Select the column **Content** as the value / argument to be passed for the **File Parameter**.